BWSF Charlotte

 Discover BWSF-Charlotte

-The Black Wall Street Forward Charlotte Council alongside with Community Building Initiative (CBI) hosted a public screening entitled, You Are Not Crazy: Arguing Black Entrepreneurship as a Public Health Issue through a Mental Health Lens.
-You are Not Crazy is a community survey turned into a short documentary where audience members learned about the mental health journey of local Black entrepreneurs as they talked about how their mental health has been affected while navigating the systems and structures within the Charlotte ecosystem as a Black business owner.
-The screening was followed by a community panel and discussion.
+You Are Not Crazy: Arguing Black Entrepreneurship as a Public Health Issue through a Mental Health Lens is a community survey turned into a short documentary.
+Hosted by The Black Wall Street Forward Charlotte Council alongside the Community Building Initiative (CBI), You Are Not Crazy explores the mental health journey of local Black entrepreneurs as they navigate the systems and structures within the Charlotte ecosystem.

 The Strategic Vision